psychemedia/island-storynotes/st_helens.md

 King, in the 14th year of his reign, appears to have transferred it to Windsor College.d In the reign of Edward I. the Prior released his claim to the Rectory of Brading.
 In Release of the same reign, in the Return of the Dean of the Island, 1305, under " Sct.
 Elene, " we find Brading.
 " Prior habet ecclesiam sibi appropriatam. " That at all events in the reign of Edward III. the Priory was not a wealthy establishment is evident, as it furnished only one archer to the Island strength.
 In the valuation of benefices by Cardinal Beaufort, temp.
 Henry VI . , the church is rated at 30 marks.

-The inroads of the sea have been the greatest enemy of the structure, which, from its The Church indecay. exposed position, bore the brunt of all the storms that swept up from the S.E.
+The inroads of the sea have been the greatest enemy of the structure, which, from its The Church in decay. exposed position, bore the brunt of all the storms that swept up from the S.E.
 In the reign Temp. of Edward VI . the north wall was taken down as a dangerous structure, and in the reign o

 since " you might see in at one end and out at the other " ; and George Oglander, " the ،،